Destination

 Savor Montenegrin Delicacies

 Montenegrin cuisine is a delightful blend of Mediterranean and Balkan influences.
 In Kotor Bay, you’ll find a variety of seafood, fresh vegetables, and local wines.
-Try traditional dishes like kačamak (a mushy, robust dish made with barley, corn, wheat, or buckwheat flour that is served with sour milk and cheese), pršut (prosciutto – smoked ham), and fresh fish caught from the bay.
+Try traditional dishes like kačamak (a mushy, robust dish made with barley, corn, wheat, or buckwheat flour, served with sour milk and cheese), pršut (smoked ham), and fresh fish caught from the bay.

 Visit ‘Storia di Pietra’ Winery